 How to make a superhero costume/cape

 After seeing some of the superhero outfits at my son’s pre-school and how easily they were damaged, I decided to have a go at making some that could take a bit more abuse.
-I wanted the capes to be integrated into the outfit so there was no risk of strangulation and this is what I came up with.
+I wanted the capes to be integrated into the outfit so there was no risk of strangulation.

 Sew along the top edge of the cape with the tension on your sewing machine set to the highest setting so that it gathers the fabric as you sew.
 Place the wrong side of the cape to the right side of the bodice and arrange the gathers so they fit along the neckline.
 Place the neck lining wrong side up to the right sides of the bodice and cape as shown below.

 Sew around the neckline then turn the neck lining through the neckhole and iron down.

 Sew a piece of elastic between each side of the bodice to act as armholes and to keep the bodice from blowing around.